Back to People

 2007Age 52

-Jobs was inducted into the California Hall of Fame by Governor Arnold Schwarzenegger.
+Jobs was inducted by Gov. Arnold Schwarzenegger into the California Hall of Fame in recognition of his influence on technology and culture.

 Confidence